 Once people agree upon the WHAT and the HOW, now comes what many change management consulting experts call “the real work.”

-To us, the real work starts with transparency and a culture of accountability from leaders.
+To us, the real work starts with assessing your corporate culture, creating workplace transparency and building a a culture of accountability from leaders.
 Leaders should make strategic plans, progress, and challenges visible to all key stakeholders.
 Open discussions that invite questions and challenges should be frequent.

 Then, leaders must consistently model, reward, and reinforce the desired attitudes and actions.